 You should also include castors on the chair so that your client can be moved around with ease.
 This will help them to maintain mobility and quality of life.

-With the client sat for long periods of time, they could end up getting warm or sweaty in the chair.
-For this, we’d recommend that you use a breathable wipe clean fabric to cover the chair.
+With the client sat for long periods of time, they could end up getting very warm and even uncomfortable in the chair.
+For this, it is recommend that a breathable, wipe clean fabric to cover the chair.

-These are the key things to include in chairs for people with MND to keep them comfortable and supported as their needs change over time.
-Ultimately, the Cura Air chair or the Lento are both good options to provide long-lasting optimum support.
+These are the key things to look for in specialist seating for people with MND to keep them comfortable and supported as their needs change over time.
+Ultimately, a specialist seating system that can be adjusted to suit changing needs over time is the ideal solution o providing long-lasting optimum support.

 We believe that the right specialist seating solution, when measured and specified properly, can make a real difference to a low mobility or elderly person’s quality of life.

 Your comfort is also very important to us, that’s why we offer at home seating assessments to ensure that you receive the perfect seating solution for your needs from our occupational therapists and trained seating assessors